 - Sign in to the AWS management console and open the Amazon EC2 console.

-- In case it is a new certificate, enter a name for the certificate and copy paste the contents of the private key file and the public key file into the related fields, then save.
+- If it’s a new certificate, enter a name for the certificate and copy paste the contents of the private key file and the public key file into the related fields, then save.

-Ensure that the certificate is valid: current date must be between the certificate’s start and end date.
-Certificate keys also should not be password protected
+Ensure that the certificate is valid.
+The current date must be between the certificate’s start and end dates.
+You must also remove any passphrases from your certificate keys.

 Through the AWS ELB command line interface: